SFULibrary/islandora_doi_framework/README.md

   * one for minting a DOI using an external API
   * one for persisting a DOI, for example in a datastream or database table
   * one for updating a DOI
+  * one for checking for the presence of a DOI in a datastream or other location
 * a "Assign DOIs to Islandora objects" permission
 * a Drush script for adding a DOI to a list of objects